 "So there I was, a great grandmother going to college for the very first time."

-Neither of my parents had gone to college, so I didn’t have any encouragement to do so, plus I was shy and a bit of a scaredy cat.
-Going away to a University seemed foreboding to me.
-However, there was a hospital program for nursing less than 15 miles from our home, in Loves Park, IL.
+Neither of my parents had gone to college, so I didn’t have any encouragement to do so, plus I was shy and a bit of a scaredy-cat.
+Going away to a university seemed foreboding to me.
+However, there was a hospital program for nursing less than 15 miles from our home, in Loves Park, Illinois.
 That seemed less daunting, so I decided to sign up right out of high school.

-We bought a farm in Neillsville, WI, and just like my husband dreamed, we started to make it our life.
+"Just like my husband dreamed, we started to make the farm our life.
 In the ‘70s and ‘80s we had cows—dairy Jerseys—and sold the milk to a cheese factory.
 We also raised lambs and chickens.
 But then we had the drought years.

 After a while, we were no longer able to make the payments with the milk checks that we were getting.
 The milk prices were severely cut in those days.
 It was terrible for us, but we had to give the farm to the bank, and it was sold at auction.
 When we finally went through foreclosure in 1984, our mortgage had 29% interest.